raspberrypilearning/i-made-you-a-book/en/step_1.md

 </div>

 **A debugging story**: [See inside](https://scratch.mit.edu/projects/498960446/editor){:target="_blank"}
-Click on the character and object to choose the ones you want in the story, then click on the Stage to turn the page.
+Click on the character and object to choose the ones that you want in the story, then click on the Stage to turn the page.
 <div class="scratch-preview" style="margin-left: 15px;">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/498960446/?autostart=false" frameborder="0"></iframe>
 </div>